djjd47130/JDLib/README.md

 ### NOTE:
 This library is under active development, and is in no way complete, until further notice.

+### Prerequisites

+JDLib is optimized for VCL in Delphi 10.4, and uses / requires the following:

+- GDI+
+- Indy

 ### Documentation:

 [Latest Documentation Markdown Content](/Docs/JDLib%20Docs.md)

-### Information:
+### Components:
-JDLib is optimized for Delphi 10.4.
-It consists of the following components on the "JD Components" page:

 - **[TJDFontButton](/Docs/TJDFontButton.md)** Control - A button which supports a font glyph instead of a graphic image.
 -  **[TJDSmoothMove](/Docs/TJDSmoothMove.md)** Component - Event-driven component to manage the movement of controls or values in general.